bofenghuang/vigogne/vigogne/inference/README.md

     --lora_model_name_or_path bofenghuang/vigogne-instruct-7b
 ```

-For the Vigogne chat model, you can use the following command.
+For the Vigogne-Chat model, you can use the following command.

 ```bash
 python vigogne/demo/demo_chat.py \